Withdrawing from a Course

 - Financial Assistance can be reached at (309) 677-3089 or by visiting Swords Hall 100 Monday-Friday between 8am - 5pm.

-After following the steps above, if withdrawing from a course is still your best option, you may withdraw in Webster under the “Register, Add & Drop” tab by selecting the current semester and dropping the course from your schedule.
+After following the steps above, if withdrawing from a course is still your best option, you may withdraw in Webster under the “Register, Add and Drop” tab by selecting the current semester and dropping the course from your schedule.

 If the course you are withdrawing from is a prerequisite to something you planned on taking in the next term, you will likely need to revise your schedule for the upcoming semester; otherwise, you may be dropped from the course whose prerequisite you no longer meet.
 Contact your advisor with any questions or changes.